 Anyone and everyone – no matter your level of experience or industry, all are welcome.
 And they are free!

-We love meeting new people who are passionate about helping the Ottawa community.
+We love meeting new people who are passionate about helping entrepreneurs, business owners and the Ottawa community.
 Kindly send us an email with a brief synopsis of your topic and expertise: [email protected].
 We would be pleased to assess your workshop for the clients we serve.
 If it’s not quite a fit, we will do our best to recommend other partners and organizations that could collaborate with you.

 Big or small, established or just starting out, we can’t wait to work with your business.